Evavic44/Learn-JavaScript/README.md

 - var

 `let` and `const` were both introduced in ES6 so they are modern JavaScript while the `var` keyword is the old way of declaring variables.
 Let's learn the differences and which one to use in which situation.

+### When to Use JavaScript var?

+Always declare JavaScript variables with var, let, or const.

+- The var keyword is used in all JavaScript code from 1995 to 2015.
+- The let and const keywords were added to JavaScript in 2015.
+- Var supports older browsers.

 #### let